2015 Strategic Plan

 GOAL #1: Expand our national and regional presence with other organizations and agencies through resource and information sharing, referrals, and to assert our own expertise.

-November 2016 Progress: Attended Partners in Perinatal Health Conference, attended PLIDA Conference, active in New England Loss Facebook group.
-Planning retreat for Fall 2017 for both local and traveling participants.
+November 2017 Progress: Have attended seven Partners in Perinatal Health Conferences, attended two PLIDA Conferences, active in New England Loss Facebook group.
+Planning retreat for January 2018 for both local and traveling participants.